Validation types

 Datetime MM/DD/YYYY HH:MMDate with time in format MM/DD/YYYY HH:mm.See datetimes table below.45

-DomainValues must be valid website domains.N/A10
+DomainValues must be valid website domains without a scheme or path.N/A10

 EmailValues must be an email.N/A13